nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 will also receive a request.

 Overall you can say the **Cache** helps to speed up user interactions and sharing.
-It is populated not on demand and is populated until the **Cache Time-To-Live** is valid.
-For the best performance results you can adjust the **Cache Time-To-Live** to the execution time of the **Background Job**.
+It is populated on demand and is populated until the **Cache Time-To-Live** is valid.
 Remember that the **Cache** does not affect the user login.
 If you have a great number of users and high request time for the logins you can prevent this by setting up a ldapslave for example.

 Handling with Backup Server
 ---------------------------